Pasami Saulo: 2019

 Saulo played three games for Newcastle in the 2019 NRL season as the club finished 11th on the table.

 2020

 Saulo played seven games for Newcastle in the 2020 NRL season as the club qualified for the finals.
 Saulo did not play in Newcastle's finals campaign which ended in the first week after they were eliminated by South Sydney.

 2021

 Saulo was limited to only three appearances for Newcastle in the 2021 NRL season.
 He did not play in Newcastle's elimination final loss to Parramatta.

+2022

+Following the conclusion of the 2022 NRL season, Saulo signed a two-year deal to join Canberra ahead of the 2023 NRL season.

+2023

+Saulo played a total of 22 matches for Canberra in the 2023 NRL season as the club finished 8th on the table and qualified for the finals.
+Saulo played in Canberra's 30-28 elimination finals loss to Newcastle.

+2024

+Saulo was limited to only eight matches with Canberra in the 2024 NRL season as the club finished 9th on the table.

+2025

+On 30 July, the Newcastle club announced that Saulo had agreed to terms and had signed with them until 2027.